Jelly-RDF/pyjelly/docs/networkx-integration.md

 {{ code_example('networkx_integration/02_serialize.py') }}

-which converts an example-defined NetworkX graph into an RDFLib graph and performs its serialization.
+which converts NetworkX graph into an RDFLib insance and serializes it.

 ## Related sources